|Tweets by @itSMFUK|

 Seminars are somewhat larger, with 50+ delegates and two or three sponsors.
 Seminars address broader topics, such as ITSM professionalism or digital transformation, and normally include presentations from 4 to 6 speakers over the day.

 Tools forum - self service, 28th February

 This year's tools forum (free to members) considers the best way to roll out self-service across the organisation, and reviews the tools that are currently available to help users help themselves.

 Free member events

 These events focus on topics of particular interest to members, similar to seminars but with fewer structured speaker sessions and more discussion and networking.
 The current regional areas are London and South East, Midland and East Anglia, South West and Wales, North, Scotland, and Northern Ireland.

-All regionals and SIGs are free to attend for members, regardless of their location.
+All free member events and SIGs are open to all members, regardless of their location.